 I’m often asked if I do “oil paintings.”
 The answer is, “No. Absolutely not!”
 I never use oil paint, and here’s why:

 First, a little history.

 Two hundred years ago, an oil painting was something only the rich could afford, so the words “oil painting” came to mean “luxury.”
 Then along came acrylics.

 When acrylic paint was first invented almost 80 years ago, it had a justifiably bad reputation in the art world.
 But the technology quickly improved, and today’s acrylic is, in my opinion, far superior to oil.

 Modern acrylic colors are just as rich as oil colors, but they offer a greater range of texture and sheen.
 They last just as long as oils, but they don’t decay, crack, or chip like oils can.
 Fading is no longer a problem, because acrylics come in a wide range of rich, lightfast colors.
 Acrylic also gives artists amazing new properties to work with for all sorts of special effects, yet if we want to make an acrylic painting look indistinguishable from an oil painting, we can.

 Acrylic paint is simply better than oil paint.
-It’s an amazing, wonderful medium, and we love it.
+It’s an amazing, wonderful medium, and I love it.
 You will too.

-At some galleries, the salespeople will tell you with pride that they only carry oil paintings and that they “refuse” to carry acrylic.
+Some artists and galleries will tell you with pride that they only sell oil paintings, never acrylics.
 That’s just silly.
-So why do they do it?
-The answer is that they’re pandering to the buyer who doesn’t know any better, the one who is still burdened with prejudices from the Renaissance and the 1950’s.
+They’re pandering to the buyer who doesn’t know any better, the one still burdened with prejudices from the Renaissance and the 1950’s.

 It’s time to leave the old “Oil is better than acrylic” nonsense behind—along with skeleton keys, 8-tracks, and outdoor plumbing.